Propel Cross-Border E-Commerce With

 - Intra-Asia cross-border e-commerce may generate more exports of European consumer goods, such as fashion, gourmet food, and cosmetics.

-2. Peak season: where the opportunities lie
+2. Peak season is where the opportunities lie

-Whilst Chinese and Asian consumers are seeking premium quality goods from Europe, the low pricing of Chinese products is driving purchasing from the EU – particularly for European SMEs who own retail platforms.
+While Chinese and Asian consumers are seeking premium quality goods from Europe, the low pricing of Chinese products is driving purchasing from the EU – particularly for European SMEs who own retail platforms.

 The number of both international and Asia-specific shopping holidays in succession - from Black Friday to Diwali, Christmas and Lunar New Year – keeps commerce flowing in both directions faster than any other time of year.
 Make sure you get ahead of the peak season rush.
 You’ll find tips on how to prepare right here.